szynl/esp32-internetwork-messaging-device/README.md

 # esp32-internetwork-messaging-device

 ## Objective
 This project uses two ESP32-DevKitC boards and SSD1306 OLED displays to send and display messages across separate Wi-Fi networks.
-The displays show the received messages in real-time using I2C communication.
+The displays show the received messages in real-time.

+## Current Progress
+The two ESP32s are currently capable of simple one way communication over the same Wi-Fi network, with one device acting as a soft access point and HTTP server and the other acting as a station.

+## To Do
+* set up MQTT broker
+* test typed input
+* test two way messaging

 ## Hardware